 Perspectives of youth with a disability, their parents and sport professionals on inclusion in sport are shown in this video.
 This video was made possible by Inholland Centre of Expertise Preventie in Zorg & Welzijn.

 To encourage inclusion and equal opportunities in sport for youth with a disability, it is essential to understand the meaning of inclusion in sport in practice for this group.
 Therefore, we conducted focus group interviews with youth with a disability, their parents and sport professionals in Finland, Lithuania, Portugal and the Netherlands.

 Based on the results of the focus group interviews, the Sport Participation and INclusion (SPIN) tool was developed.
 This tool consists of several practical instruments and interventions to help professionals provide inclusive sport opportunities for youth with a disability.

 The focus group interviews and the SPIN tool also form the basis of our educational materials for (future) sport professionals and volunteers.
 The educational materials consist of interactive videos, texts, digital quizzes, and additional materials for teachers.

-The research is controlled by the project leader of the Inholland University of Applied Sciences and was conducted in four countries.
+The research is led by Inholland University of Applied Sciences and was conducted in four countries (Finland, Lithuania, Portugal and the Netherlands).
 The partners involved in the project are a mix of organisations and complement each other in both knowledge and field experience: four universities, four sport federations, one European umbrella-organisation.
-Each organisation participates with one or two project members.
 The partners of the project are: